autowarefoundation/AWSIM-Labs/docs/DeveloperGuide/EditorSetup/Graphy/index.md

 After the import is complete, you should be able to see Graphy prefab in the `Hierarchy` window of the `AutowareSimulation` scene.
 If it's missing you can add it to scene by following steps below.

-## Add Graphy to the Scene
+## Integrating Graphy into custom scenes

-If you can't see the Graphy in the scene you can add it to your scene by following these steps:
+Graphy is pre-integrated within the AutowareSimulation scene.
+To incorporate Graphy into your own custom scenes, please adhere to the following steps:

 1) Go to the Assets folder in the Project window.
 2) Open `Graphy > Prefab` folder.